A tutorial on the stability and bifurcation analysis of the electromechanical behaviour of soft materials: Post-buckling analysis: ``Lyapunov-Schmidt-Koiter'' approach

 Note that the minimum of the second variation is positive, the state $u+v$ of the system is stable at a given load parameter $\lambda$.
-Thus the sign of the second variation is of primary interest.
+Thus the sign of the second variation is of high interest.
 If the minimum of the second variation is positive, then the second variation is positive for any perturbation in the neighborhood of state $u+v$ at $\lambda$.
 However, the extremum of the second variation may not exist due to the unbound domain of the arbitrary perturbation $\delta u$.
 To ensure the existence of the minimum, we discuss the minimum of the form\footnote{The extremization of this form is identical to the extremization of the second variation ${\mathcal P}'' [u_0 + v; \lambda] (\delta u)^2$ subjected to the constraint (or the so-called normalization condition) $\Vert\delta u\Vert^2 = 1$.
-The equivalence of these two procedures can be found in Chapter 1.18 in the book \cite{riley2011essential}.
-In his pioneering work \cite{koiter1945}, Koiter used the form Eq.~\eqref{PBA-3-2} presented in this article.}
+The equivalence of these two procedures can refer to Chapter 1.18 in the book \cite{riley2011essential}.
+In the pioneering work \cite{koiter1945}, Koiter used the form Eq.~\eqref{PBA-3-2} presented in this article.}

 which does not change the sign of the second variation and $\Vert\delta u\Vert = \langle \delta u, \delta u\rangle^{1/2}$. \\

 We assume that the minimum of Eq.~\eqref{PBA-3-2} is denoted by $\varpi$ that exists for $\delta u = w$, such that